Julian-Mostbauer/TrojanLetter/README.md

 # TrojanLetter

-## TEMPORARY WARNING!
+## WARNING!

 This project is currently in an early stage of development.
 The code is not yet fully tested and may contain bugs.
+It's not save to assume using this program will result in actually secure encryption!

 The command line interface is not yet finalized and may change in the future.

 Currently, it is not recommended to use this tool for serious use, but you are welcome to try it out and provide feedback.

 ## About